 Take 10 minutes to journal or meditate before bed.

-Invite a friend or colleague to lunch or coffee, or even a “virtual coffee break.”
+Invite a friend or colleague to a virtual lunch or coffee break.

 Consider going deeper on a few connections you currently have.
-Inviting someone you already know to lunch and getting to know them in a deeper way is important for building human connections that optimize brain function, and is good for your mental and physical well-being.
+Inviting someone you already know to a virtual lunch or coffee and getting to know them in a deeper way is important for building human connections that optimize brain function, and is good for your mental and physical well-being.

 This content is informational and educational, and it does not replace medical advice, diagnosis or treatment from a health professional.
 We encourage you to speak with your health-care provider about your individual needs, or visit NAMI for more information.